Knotx/knotx/documentation/src/main/wiki/Server.md

       ...
 ```
 The `deliveryOptions` need to be added in the following place, of the KnotxServerVerticle configuration to define the
-timeout for the Knot response (both Splitter, Knots and Assembler).
+timeout for the Knot response (Splitter, Knots configured in routing, Assembler, etc).
 ```
 {
   "options": {